A Guide to OCD Treatments

 Cognitive Behavioral Therapy Treatments for OCD

-ERP involves exposing individuals to obsessions or fears without allowing them to engage in compulsive behaviors.
-By repeatedly facing their fears and learning to resist the urge to perform rituals, individuals can gradually reduce their anxiety and gain control over their OCD symptoms.
+ERP involves exposing you to your obsessions or fears without engaging in compulsive behaviors.
+By repeatedly facing your fears and learning to resist the urge to perform rituals, you will gradually gain control over your OCD.

-Medication can also be hugely helpful when getting OCD treatment.
+Medication can also be helpful for OCD.
 At We Level Up, we offer medications throughout your treatment period.

-Selective serotonin reuptake inhibitors (SSRIs) are some of the most effective medications for treating obsessive-compulsive disorder.
+Selective serotonin reuptake inhibitors (SSRIs) are among the most effective medications for treating obsessive-compulsive disorder.
 SSRIs help increase the level of serotonin in your brain.
-If you have low levels of this neurotransmitter, the nerves in the brain may not communicate as effectively as they need to.
-This can lead to depression, OCD, and other mental health conditions.
+There are a number of SSRIs that are FDA approved for OCD.

 Finding Help & Support at an OCD and Anxiety Treatment Center